Subsections

 exit_stage=2 instrument=ALL verify_input=no

-This command runs in the directory with the downloaded data's top directory (000126000 ) and outputs all reprocessed data to the directory, 000126000 _rep5.1.
+Users must run this command above the data tree's top directory (i.e., the directory with 000126000 ).
+The outdir directory, which stores reprocessed data, must be outside of the original data (i.e., indir) directory, or a fatal error may result from duplicate files within the parent (input) directory tree.
+Otherwise, users can choose any directory name; this example uses 000126000 _rep.
 Users can control the reprocessing stages with the entry_stage and exit_stage options.
-For example, a run with entry_stage=2 does not re-calibrate data, while a run with exit_stage=3 also makes quick-look products.
-Users can reprocess only one instrument data with the instrument option. xapiepline has many command options to control all the tasks running under it.
-To get a list of all the parameters, please check the command line manual by typing
+For example, a run with entry_stage=2 does not recalibrate the data, while a run with exit_stage=3 produces quick-look products.
+Users can reprocess only one instrument's data with the instrument option.
+Xapipeline has flexibility with many command options.
+To get a list of all parameters, please check the command-line manual by typing

 term> fhelp xapipeline